AniketGupta25/hard-hat-care/README.md

 # Hard Hat Care
+### Detecting Mental Health for Construction Workers

-Hard Hat Care aims improve the mental health of construction workers by flagging employees that show signs of poor mental health.
+[Hard Hat Care](https://hardhatcare.vercel.app/) aims improve the mental health of construction workers by flagging employees that show signs of poor mental health.
 We feature a robust, interactive website that enables employers to organize and examine the mental well-being of their employees.

 **USE CASE:** Corporate officers and site managers can leverage this tool to periodically identify at risk employees, allowing them to proactively reach out and provide the necessary mental health support.